 The Company has financed its operations principally through public and private issuances of its common stock, preferred stock, and debt.
 The Company is subject to all of the risks and uncertainties typically faced by medical device and diagnostic companies that devote substantially all of their efforts to the commercialization of their initial product and services and ongoing research and development activities and conducting clinical trials.
-The Company generated \$2.4 million of revenues for the year ended December 31, 2023, however the Company does not expect to generate positive cash flows from operating activities in the near future.
+The Company generated \$4.3 million of revenue for the year ended December 31, 2024, however the Company expects to continue to experience recurring losses and to generate negative cash flows from operating activities in the near future.

-The Company incurred a net loss of approximately \$52.7 million and had net cash flows used in operating activities of approximately \$32.8 million for the year ended December 31, 2023.
-As of December 31, 2023, the Company had negative working capital of approximately \$7.3 million, with such working capital inclusive of the Senior Secured Convertible Note classified as a current liability of an aggregate of approximately \$14.0 million and approximately \$18.9 million of cash.
+The Company incurred a net loss attributable to Lucid Diagnostics Inc common stockholders of approximately \$53.0 million and had net cash flows used in operating activities of approximately \$44.1 million for the year ended December 31, 2024.
+As of December 31, 2024, the Company had working capital of approximately \$1.6 million, with such working capital inclusive of the 2024 Convertible Notes classified as a current liability of approximately \$18.6 million and approximately \$22.4 million of cash.

-The Company's ability to continue operations beyond March 2025, will depend upon generating substantial revenue that is conditioned upon obtaining positive third-party reimbursement coverage for its EsoGuard Esophageal DNA Test from both government and private health insurance providers, increasing revenue through contracting directly with self-insured employers, and on its ability to raise additional capital through various potential sources including equity and/or debt financings or refinancing existing debt obligations.
+The Company's ability to continue operations 12 months beyond the issuance of the financial statements, will depend upon generating substantial revenue that is conditioned upon obtaining positive third-party reimbursement coverage for its EsoGuard Esophageal DNA Test from both government and private health insurance providers, increasing revenue through contracting directly with self-insured employers, and on its ability to raise additional capital through various potential sources including equity and/or debt financings or refinancing existing debt obligations.
 These factors raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the accompanying consolidated financial statements are issued.